 This committee is responsible for reporting on and promoting horticultural issues at regular meetings and events.
 Such activities include (four to six) scheduled field trips/year, a book discussion in January; a plant sale in May; and an annual member‐only garden walk in June.
 Depending on the activity, 10 to 25 members may participate in the Club’s outside activities.
 Club benefits by being kept abreast of horticultural issues; visiting sites and doing activities that might not be done individually.
 These activities build camaraderie and increase the knowledge base of members.
 The community benefits by the sharing of information through press releases or on Facebook.
 The committee meets in the summer to plan activities for the upcoming year.

 This committee is responsible for coordinating the food and beverage services at our regular meetings.
 This includes recruiting and advising the monthly Hostess Committees (see below), setting up the coffee/tea/water service, storage of the clubs formal tablecloths, as well as monitoring and purchasing any of the supplies that EGC provides for the hostesses.
-The Club benefits by having well‐coordinated and executed lunches.
+They send and collate the RSVP’s for the upcoming luncheon each month as well.
 Guests have joined after attending one of our regular meetings!
 Luncheons are social but also a time to exchange gardening concerns and remedies.
 Hospitality Committee business is addressed at the Board meetings held at the Elmhurst Public Library at 10 AM prior to the regular meeting or through e‐mail communications.

 Lunch is provided at Wilder Mansion at our regular (monthly) meetings.
 The homemade lunches are planned, prepared, and served by our members.
 Each garden club member is encouraged to be a hostess for at least one month.
 Member contributions of food and supplies for one month’s lunch meeting allow our members to enjoy the remaining year’s lunches without cost or obligation.
 Each committee is made up of 10‐12 members.
 One member serves as head hostess.
 The head hostess is responsible for contacting the members of her committee and organizing the luncheon.
 The committee is responsible for planning the menu, bringing the food, serving the lunch and cleaning up afterwards.